sebhildebrandt/systeminformation/README.md

 **Using async / await** (available since node v7.6)

 Since node v7.6 you can also use the `async` / `await` pattern.
-The example would then look like this:
+The above example would then look like this:

 ```js
 const si = require('systeminformation');